JBJS - 2026-06-17 - Journal Article; Randomized Controlled Trial

 Key Takeaway

-Trabecular Titanium acetabular cups demonstrated 17% higher periprosthetic metabolic activity (SUV) at 4 weeks post-THA compared to hydroxyapatite-coated cups, suggesting faster early osseointegration.
+Trabecular Titanium acetabular cups demonstrated 17% higher periprosthetic metabolic activity (SUV) at 4 weeks postoperatively compared to hydroxyapatite-coated cups, suggesting earlier osseointegration with TT surfaces.

 Summary Depth